Skip to main content

 Step 1:

-Take 30% of your account balance and multiply it by your leverage.
+Take 20% of your initial account balance and multiply it by your leverage.

 Example: